greg-1-anderson/GoogleAPIExtensions/README.md

 of groups, and other inter-group relationships, while minimizing the number of remote API calls to Google that need to be made.

+For example, imagine what you would have to do to update your group list if a user's email address changed.
+You'd have to find all of the groups the user is a member of, and manually remove the old address and add the new one.
+Using this API, you can just rebuild all of the data for all of the groups, call the 'update' function, and the GroupManager will make the minimal number of required updates for you.

+In the long run, this should lead to simpler, more maintainable code in your application.

 ## Running the Tests

 This library contains a test suite that uses PHPUnit and Prophecy to